 In this presentation, attendees will learn why making a connection with the listener is a prerequisite to conveying information.
 They will also learn how to make such a connection and how to convey their information convincingly once they have done so.
 The focus will be on how to approach a conversation with the listener’s, not the speaker’s, needs in mind.

-The central theme of putting “connection before content and empathy before evidence” will likely seem counterintuitive at first.
-Scientists, after all, are trained to seek and present evidence.
+The central theme of putting “connection before content and empathy before evidence” may seem counterintuitive to people who are trained to seek and present evidence.
 But this “evidence-first” tendency is exactly what gets in the way of effective communication, according (ironically!) to scientific evidence.
 The science behind putting connection first will be explained.

 Following this presentation, attendees will be able to…